Sagar-projects803/All_assignments/README.md

-# 📂 AI & Machine Learning Projects Portfolio
+#  AI & ML Projects

----

-A collection of **9 projects** spanning Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, and Reinforcement Learning — built with Python, TensorFlow, Scikit-learn, Flask, and more.

----

 ## 📑 Projects at a Glance